fredericlabbe/Gambiae_SaltWaterTol/README.md

 ___
 ## Cropping FASTA alignments
 While [FASTA](https://www.bioinformatics.nl/tools/crab_fasta.html) alignments of big portion of a genome (e.g. full gene) have many purposes, some comparative genomic analysis required to crop these alignment into smaller ones (e.g. one exon or one CDS).
-The script `FastaCrop.py` crops nucleotide sequence alignments in FASTA format according to specific coordinates described in a [BED](https://genome.ucsc.edu/FAQ/FAQformat.html#format1) file.
+The script `FastaCrop.py` crops nucleotide sequence alignments in FASTA format (`.fa`) according to specific coordinates described in a [BED](https://genome.ucsc.edu/FAQ/FAQformat.html#format1) file.

 #### Example command
 `python FastaCrop.py`